jesselessa/connect4-react-functions/README.md

 Challenge our computer opponent in this classic strategy game !
 Here is how it works :

 - **Man vs Machine** : This project is designed as a single-player experience where you face off against an AI.
-- **Choose the Starter** : You decide who takes the first shot!
+- **Choose the Starter** : You decide who takes the first shot !
 Select either "Player" or "AI" to start the game.
 - **Your Colors** :
   - **You** : Play with the **Red** tokens.
   - **AI** : Plays with the **Yellow** tokens.